GeoT: A Geometry-aware Transformer for Reliable Molecular Property Prediction and Chemically Interpretable Representation Learning: Methods

-In the Transformer encoder \cite{vaswani2017attention} layer, the output from $\mathrm{MSA}(\boldsymbol{X}^l)$ added to original input $\mathbf{X}^l$ by residual connection accompanied by layer normalization \cite{ba2016layer}.
-After that, the last output $ \tilde{\mathbf{X}}^{l}$ fed into feed forward network ($\mathrm{FFN}$), consisting of two linear transformations with an ELU \cite{clevert2015fast} activation.
-Finally, another layer normalization is applied to the output from FFN added by $\tilde{\mathbf{X}}^{l}$.
+\textbf{Transformer encoder layer.} The Transformer encoder layer is constructed by the layer normalization (LayerNorm) \cite{ba2016layer} and a feedforward ($\mathrm{FF}$) layer with skip connections.
+First, the output from $\mathrm{MSA}(\boldsymbol{X}^l)$ added to the original input $\mathbf{X}^l$ by the skip connection with a LayerNorm.
+After that, the last output $ \tilde{\mathbf{X}}^{l}$ is fed into $\mathrm{FF}$ layer, consisting of two linear transformations with an ELU \cite{clevert2015fast} activation.
+Finally, another LayerNorm is applied to the output from $\mathrm{FF}$ layer added by $\tilde{\mathbf{X}}^{l}$.
+This can be formulated as: